 How do I figure out where my exam will be administered?

 Exam day specifics will be released by the school to examinees closer to exam day.

 When do I need to report to the testing room?

-For morning exams, students need to report to the testing room at 7:30am.
+General information for reporting include the following: For morning exams, students need to report to the testing room at 7:30am.
 For afternoon exams students need to report to the testing room at 12:00pm.
-We encourage students to be early/ on time for check in since the large number of examinees can mean that parking as well as check in make take time.
+We encourage students to be early/ on time for check in since the large number of examinees can mean that check in may take time.

 Testing will begin at 8:00am for morning exams and at 12:30pm for afternoon exams.
 For security reasons and per College Board regulations, students will NOT be admitted to the room once the exam materials have been opened.
 Late arrivals who are not admitted to the room are considered ‘no shows’ and are not eligible for the partial refund or for make-up of the exam.